 Recent case: Mark Greco was 49 years old when he was hired by T-Mobile as a senior business analyst.
 He was 51 when he was fired for alleged (register to read more).
 T-Mobile based the termination on an incident in which Greco lost his temper and got into a screaming match with a co-worker.
-That incident was just one of an escalating number of complaints from others in the workplace.
+That incident wa...

 - Former Trop owner fined for business problems, while union vote is overturned

 - OK to discipline complainer who doesn't perform